VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/lowlvl.md

 Hello World![vega@lyrae ~]$
 ```

-see how it doesn't leave room for the prompt to be printed on a new line of it's own!
+see how it doesn't leave room for the prompt to be printed on a new line of its own!

 The ASCII table has some other interesting side effects too.
 See how a capital 'A' has an 'index' 32 higher than a lower case 'a', and the same for 'B' to 'b'.
 Let's use this to our advantage to make the 'd' in 'Hello World!" uppercase.